MOrekhovskyi/hometask/README.md

 1. Node.js: Download and install Node.js, which you can find at [nodejs.org](https://nodejs.org/).

-2. Text Editor: Choose a text editor of your choice.
-We recommend Visual Studio Code, Sublime Text, or Brackets for a better development experience.
+2. IDE: Download and install Visual Code or IntelliJ IDEA

 ### Installation